-We Can Count on Being Fully Forgiven!
+We ARE Fully Forgiven!

 Are you still rejecting Jesus’s sacrifice of atonement for your sins?
 Do you find it hard to believe that God continues to forgive you daily for your slips?

 Some Christians are fully convinced that they have sinned too much, too long, or too greatly to be forgiven.
-Sadly, some even believe they have used up their last “Forgiveness Card.”
+Sadly, some even believe they have used up their last “Forgiveness” card.

-But this belief isn’t biblical!
+But this belief isn’t biblical.
 God NEVER sets limits on restoring us to Himself.
 Any condemnation we feel after asking for forgiveness is condemnation we place on ourselves.
 Granted, some churches struggle with the concept of grace.
 “I can never been fully sure that I’ll go to heaven,” one guy told me once.
 When I asked why not, he said, “Because who knows if there’s something God is mad at me about.”
 That poor guy!
-He is experiencing none of the peace that Jesus died for him to have!
+He is experiencing none of the peace Jesus died for him to have.

 Some Bible verses that would help him to trust in God’s mercy and goodness: